QData/qdata-page/_posts/2021-07-01-deep-bioSeq-tutorial.md

 - ToolKit
 ---

-I gave a tutorial talk  at UVA-VADC Seminar Series 2021.
+I gave a tutorial talk  at UVA-VADC Seminar Series 2021 and at monthly NIH Data Science Showcase seminar.

 # Title: Make Deep Learning Interpretable for Sequential Data Analysis in Biomedicine